Clicky

 At the Ein Gedi Kibbutz Hotel

-View from the Ein Gedi Kibbutz hotel
+View from Ein Gedi Kibbutz Hotel toward the Dead Sea.

 After visiting the hotel, we saw the Botanical Garden that has a wide variety of plant life from all over the world.
 The plants and trees number well over 900!
 Later that afternoon, we headed to our hotel near the Dead Sea and relaxed for a bit.
 The treatment rooms in the hotel that pampered us use water from the Dead Sea.